grycap/ec3/README.rst

 If you deployed a local `IM`_ server, use the next command instead::

-   $ ec3 launch mycluster torque --add ec3_control --add ubuntu-ec2 -a auth.txt -u http://localhost:8899
+   $ ec3 launch mycluster torque ec3_control ubuntu-ec2 -a auth.txt -u http://localhost:8899

 This can take several minutes.
 After that, open a ssh session to the front-end::